 - Assign Pod Security Policies.

-When you create a cluster, two project are automatically created within it:
+When you create a cluster, two projects are automatically created within it:

-When you provision a cluster, it automatically creates a
+When you provision a cluster with Rancher, it automatically creates a

 default project for the cluster.
 This is a project you can use to get started with your cluster, but you can always delete it and replace it with projects that have more descriptive names.

 If you don’t have a need for more than the default namespace, you also do not need more than the Default project in Rancher.